Chandannagar: The Sacred Heart Church of Chandannagar (l'Eglise du Sacré Cœur)

 The Sacred Heart Church, Chandannagar is situated near the Strand.
 It was designed by French Architect Jacques Duchatz.
 The church was inaugurated by Paul Goethals on 27 January 1884.
 The church stands for over two centuries to mark the beauty of the architecture during the French period – a good place to visit for the historians and tourists alike.
 The remains of the Church of St. Louis is also an attractive tourist spot.

 French Cemetery

-The French Cemetery contains 150 tombs and is located on Grand Trunk Road opposite Lal Dighi (a large lake).
+The Sacred Heart French Cemetery contains 150 tombs and is located on Grand Trunk Road opposite Lal Dighi (a large lake).
 Amongst the remarkable people buried there, one can find the tomb of Duplessis, the founding father of French Chandannagar and also the one of pioneering meteorologist Henry "Storm" Piddington, who is mentioned in Amitav Ghosh's novel The Hungry Tide.